google/osv.dev/gcp/appengine/blog/content/posts/introducing-broad-c-c++-support/index.md

 Today we are announcing that OSV advisories now include vulnerable commit ranges. **Vulnerable commit ranges, along with the previously announced experimental determineversion API, will enable vulnerability management for software with C and C++ dependencies, which has been one of the last gaps in coverage in OSV.dev’s database.
 Additionally OSV-Scanner is now compatible with C and C++ projects.**
 <!--more-->

+## Why are vulnerable commit ranges helpful for matching vulnerabilities?

-Because the C/C++ ecosystem doesn’t have a centralized package registry, source code identifiers (e.g. git hashes) are the best way to identify C/C++ libraries.
+Because the C/C++ ecosystem doesn’t have a centralized package registry, source code identifiers (e.g. Git hashes) are the best way to identify C/C++ libraries.
 Typically, vulnerabilities are associated with versions, not Git hashes, making C/C++ vulnerability matching difficult.
 The new commit level vulnerability information will allow users to confidently match their dependencies to known vulnerabilities within the OSV database.

 Vulnerable commit ranges provide a granular approach that more closely follows the development process, matching vulnerabilities to a range of upstream commits instead of matching vulnerabilities to a package version.
 This precise information allows for accurate identification of Git branches cut from known vulnerable commits and leads to more accurate vulnerability information.